-If you’ve been following our recent blog posts, you saw that the Keyhole Marketing home office will be relocating to the Denver area in the coming months.
-While my wife and I have relocated several times over the years — IN —> SC —> IL —> IN — we knew this process would teach us much more about ourselves and the things that matter to us.
+A few years back, you may have seen that the Keyhole Marketing home office relocated to Colorado Springs from our previous home in Indiana.
+While my wife and I have relocated several times over the years — IN —> SC —> IL —> IN —>CO, we knew this process would teach us much more about ourselves and the things that matter to us.
 We just didn’t expect to be annoyed by some awful marketing tactics along the way.

-We placed our home in Carmel, Indiana, on the market this past Labor Day weekend.
+We placed our home in Carmel, Indiana, on the market Labor Day weekend of 2018.
 In the weeks that followed, we opened our house several times for open house events and individual showings, receiving very positive feedback from prospective buyers on the state of the house, size of the yard, and quality of the neighborhood.

 What we never received was an offer.
-And so, after several conversations with our realtors about the cooling of the market and growing unrest during this political season, we elected to remove the house from the market for now and re-list it in February.
+And so, after several conversations with our realtors about the cooling of the market and growing unrest during a fiery political season, we elected to remove the house from the market and re-list in February.

 And then it happened.
-Not long after pulling our home off the Multiple Listing Service, we got dozens of phone calls from agents around Indianapolis wanting to list our home with them.
+Not long after having pulled our home off the Multiple Listing Service, we got dozens of phone calls from agents around Indianapolis wanting to list our home with them.

-And thanks to them, I was reminded of the marketing tactics I’ll never employ in finding the next Keyhole Marketing customer.
+Thanks to them, I was reminded of the marketing tactics I’ll never employ in finding the next Keyhole Marketing client.

 If your small business desires to engage customers at the right time and in the right way, consider eliminating — or never adding — the following marketing tactics from your next marketing campaign.

-To connect with real people in real ways, stop using generic lists of names, phone numbers, addresses, and email addresses.
+If you hope to genuinely connect with real people in real ways, stop using generic lists of names, phone numbers, addresses, and email addresses.
 These lazy tactics don’t work and should have been retired in the late 80s.
 These lists are not personalized or tailored to specific audiences and never seek to accurately address the needs of the consumer.

-And if you do happen to find such a list at your fingertips, do some research first.
+If you do happen to find such a list, do some research first.
 Get to know some details about the contacts on the list before ever reaching out to them — unlike one enticing realtor who took all of five seconds to scribble “Current Owners” on an envelope before sending his brochure our way.
-You can imagine how quickly we called and acquired about his stellar services.
+You can imagine how quickly we called and inquired about his stellar services.